safegw/SafeCoin-Monitoring/README.md

 sudo systemctl is-enabled telegraf systemctl status telegraf

-# make the telegraf user sudo and adm to be able to execute scripts as sol user
+# make the telegraf user sudo and adm to be able to execute scripts as safe user
 sudo adduser telegraf sudo
 sudo adduser telegraf adm
 sudo -- bash -c 'echo "telegraf ALL=(ALL) NOPASSWD:ALL" >> /etc/sudoers'